khuston/khuston.github.io/_posts/2020-02-20-introduction-to-react.markdown

 Familiar landmarks pop out in the figure above: `<html>`, `<head>`, `<body>`, `<p>`, and `<script>`.
 In a static web page, these elements do not change once they are loaded.
 In more dynamic web pages, Javascript modifies the DOM by adding elements, deleting elements, and modifying the attributes of such elements.

-A problem **need citation!!** is that modification of the DOM is slow.
-With each incremental change to the DOM, the web browser recreates the view **need citation!!**. **What are other advantages of React?**
+React handles the DOM API calls needed to update the web page in a well-defined and efficient manner.

 # 3. What React does with the DOM
 {: #Section3}